-'Promissory Note' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Promissory Note' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Promissory notes are negotiable instruments that are called notes payable in accounting circles.
 In such promissory notes, an issuer writes an unlimited promise that he or she will pay a certain amount of money to the payee.
 This can be set up either on demand of the payee, or at a pre arranged future point in time.
 Specific terms are always arranged for the repayment of the debt in the promissory note.

 Promissory notes are somewhat like IOU’s and yet quite different.
 Unlike an IOU that only agrees that there is a debt in question, promissory notes are made up of a particular promise to pay the debt.
 In conversational vernacular, loan contract, loan agreement, or loan are often utilized in place of promissory note, even though such terms do not mean the same things legally.
 While a promissory note does provide proof of a loan in existence, it is not the loan contract.
 A loan contract instead has all of the conditions and terms of the particular loan arrangement within it.

 Promissory notes contain a variety of term elements in them.
 Among these are the amount of principal, the rate of interest, the parties involved, the repayment terms, the date, and the date of maturity.
 From time to time, provisions may be included pertaining to the payee’s rights should the issuer default.
 These rights could include the ability to foreclose on the issuer’s assets.

 A particular type of promissory note is a Demand Promissory note.
 This specific kind does not come with an exact date of maturity.
 Instead, it is due when the lender demands repayment.
 Generally, in these cases lenders only allow several days advance notice before the payment must be made.